-So simple, but it never came up every time I searched for “cheap single-sided swingarm paddock stand”, so here you go.
+So simple, and yes, kind of ratty, but it never came up every time I searched for “cheap single-sided swingarm paddock stand”, so here you go.
 I’m hoping someone else who’s a cheapskate (or who wants something sturdier!) finds this.

-When I first got a motorcycle with a single-sided swing-arm, my 1098S, I stared at it for a while in awe.
+When I first got a motorcycle with a single-sided swing-arm and chain, my Ducati 1098S, I stared at it for a while in awe.
 Look at that beautiful exposed rear wheel!

 But the first time I had to lube the chain, I swore under my breath — how was I going to use a paddock stand?